npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 27 Jun 2024 20:23:37 +0530
 ### [NEET-UG paper leak case: What’s the role of 2 accused arrested by CBI in Bihar?](https://www.firstpost.com/explainers/neet-ug-paper-leak-case-cbi-bihar-arrests-accused-13786861.html)

-Article found but Couldn't summarize
+The CBI has arrested two people from Bihar in connection with the alleged NEET-UG paper leak.
+The accused, Manish Prakash and Ashutosh Kumar, are alleged to have provided accommodation and transportation to students who received the leaked question paper and answer sheets a day before the exam on May 5th.
+The CBI has registered six FIRs in the case and arrested thirteen people, including four examinees, across Bihar, Gujarat, and Maharashtra.
+The alleged mastermind is believed to be Sanjeev Mukhiya, who is suspected to have fled to Nepal.

-The CBI has made its first arrests in the alleged NEET-UG paper leak case, apprehending two men from Bihar.
-Aspirants who paid large sums were allegedly given the question paper and answer sheets a day before the medical entrance exam on May 5
+Meanwhile, the alleged paper leak has sparked a political controversy with the opposition demanding the dissolution of the National Testing Agency (NTA) and the resignation of the Education Minister.
+The President and the Prime Minister have also addressed the issue, assuring strict action against those involved.

 Thu, 27 Jun 2024 20:01:58 +0530
 ### [UK general election: From immigration to cost of living, the key issues for voters](https://www.firstpost.com/explainers/uk-general-election-from-immigration-to-cost-of-living-the-key-issues-for-voters-13786847.html)